 The Risk Committee meets at least quarterly to oversee the Company's risk management processes.
 This includes working with management to determine and assess the Company's philosophy and strategy towards risk management and mitigation.
 Management is responsible for the day-to-day management of risk under the direction of the Chief Risk Officer and the Risk Department.
 Management and the Chief Risk Officer report regularly to the Risk Committee on current and emerging risks and the Company's approach to avoiding and mitigating risk exposure.
 The Chairman of the Risk Committee and the Chief Risk Officer also communicate as warranted during the interim period between the Risk Committee meetings.
 The Risk Committee reviews the Company's most significant risks and whether management, including the Risk Department, is responding consistently within the Company's overall risk management and mitigation strategy.
-The members of the Risk Committee during the 2022 fiscal year were: Scott Branch (Chairman), Diane Cooper, John Fowler (following his appointment to the Risk Committee in March 2022), and Bruce Krehbiel (prior to his retirement in March 2022).
+The members of the Risk Committee during the 2022 fiscal year were: Scott Branch (Chairman), Diane Cooper, John Fowler (following his appointment to the Risk Committee in March 2022), Dhamu Thamodaran (following his appointment to the Risk Committee in March 2022), and Bruce Krehbiel (prior to his retirement in March 2022).
 The Risk Committee met four times during the 2022 fiscal year.